codecentric/single-page-application-server/README.md

 It is also possible to merge multiple configuration files by specifying the `CONFIG_FILES` environment variable like `CONFIG_FILES="file:///config/config1.yaml|file:///config/config2.yaml"`.
 The configuration options, specified in the first configuration file in that variable, will have priority over the options in later declared files.

-The default configuration file (located in `/config/default_config.yaml` inside the image) contains the default values for every possible configuration option:
+The following configuration shows the default values for every available option:
 ```yaml
 # Do not edit or replace this file!
 # Instead create a second config file, which overrides these defaults.